 An especially impactful detail exists in Colorado Law in reference to sexual conversations over messaging apps.
 Participating in sexual conversation via text with anyone 14 and younger is in fact a felony offense.
 However, these same conversations with a minor who is 15, 16, or 17 is legal as long as the exchange of pictures and video are not present.
 It is especially important to keep in mind that sending anything electronically that involves sexual material to a minor is very unwise.
 Law enforcement doesn't need much to begin a process that can ruin your reputation and place you in a societal box for the rest of your life.

 If you or someone you know is facing Sexual Exploitation of a Child charges, be smart.
-Call the aggressive defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Call the aggressive defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – PhotoMIX-Company